 I love hearing from my former students and clients.
 I enjoy connecting with them again, seeing how they’re doing, and hearing what law school life, or the lawyering life, is like.
 More often than not, they convey tips and stories to me to pass on to new law students.

-Many thanks to Val, James, Travis, Ray, Ali, and all the law students who have shared their advice with me!
+Many thanks to Val, James, Travis, Ray, Ali, and all the students who’ve shared their advice with me.

 Here’s part 1 of the top 10 law school success tips that I’ve collected over the years.